Originally published: Mach. 29, 2023. Updated: Aug. 7, 2023

 Naloxone, which can be administered as a nasal spray or by injection, can quickly reverse an overdose from opioids, including heroin, fentanyl, oxycodone, hydrocodone, codeine, and morphine.
 (It will not work on overdoses from cocaine, methamphetamine, or other non-opioid drugs.)

-The U.S. Food and Drug Administration (FDA) recently approved Narcan (as a nasal spray) for over-the-counter use, which means a prescription is not required and people will be able to buy it in pharmacies, stores, and perhaps even from vending machines later this summer.
+In March, the U.S. Food and Drug Administration (FDA) approved Narcan® (as a nasal spray) for over-the-counter use, which means a prescription is not required and people will be able to buy it in pharmacies, stores, and perhaps even from vending machines.
+In August, the agency granted a second over-the-counter approval to RiVive™ nasal spray from Harm Reduction Therapeutic’s, a nonprofit pharmaceutical organization.
+The latter product is expected to become available in early 2024.

 Until recently, naloxone has largely been used by health care providers, emergency responders, police, and outreach workers.
 Laws and rules around how it could be obtained varied by state.
 Sometimes, individuals would fill a prescription for it at a pharmacy, but they could often obtain it for free from a local health or harm reduction organization or emergency department.